-Many of us assume that we have to be alone to be lonely, but that’s not the case—studies show that an estimated 20% of people suffer from chronic loneliness and more than 60% of these individuals are married and living with their partner.
-But what exactly does it mean when you’re feeling alone in a romantic relationship, and does that mean you should call it quits?
-Not necessarily, says Alysha Jeney, a millennial relationship therapist and the owner of Modern Love Counseling in Denver (also a co-founder and relationship expert at Modern Love Box, a subscription box meant to inspire the modern relationship).
+Many of us assume that we have to be alone to be lonely, but that’s not the case—a study among older adults showed that 1 in 6 married people “report moderate or intense feelings of loneliness.”
+But what exactly does it mean when you’re feeling lonely in a relationship, and does that mean you should call it quits?
+Not necessarily, says Alysha Jeney, a millennial relationship therapist and the owner of Modern Love Counseling.
 She says that loneliness is a state of being, and it’s not just boredom—it’s an inability to connect.

 “People are lonely in relationships or in social groups because they can’t be themselves with the people and environment that they surround themselves with every day,” says Jeney.
 “Loneliness is emotional and mental isolation.”
 Some signs to look out for include feeling unable to be yourself with your partner, lacking genuine intimacy, and hiding your true feelings and likes.
 This state can stem from many different things, including depression, grief, and anxiety.

-We’re going to go out on a limb here and say that you’re probably not dating a mind reader.
-Many times, we make the assumption that people should know what we need or what hurts us—especially when it’s a partner we’ve been with for a long time or are married to.
+You’re probably not dating a mind reader, but many times, we make the assumption that people should know what we need or what hurts us—especially when it’s a partner we’ve been with for a long time or are married to.
 “Ask for what you need in a calm, gentle, and vulnerable way,” explains Jeney.
 “Once your person understands what you need, it is easier for them to comfort you, which in turn dissolves your emotional loneliness.”